spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Passing Props - `react`, `props`, `components`, `tech-knowledge`

-   :question: Props can be passed into a component by:
+   ❓ Props can be passed into a component by:

    - Setting an attribute to the rendered component's tag
    - Passing an expression between the component's tags